Weakly minimal groups with a new predicate: Introduction

 \subsection{Acknowledgements}

 This work began while both authors were participants in the Model Theory, Combinatorics and Valued Fields trimester program at Insitut Henri Poincar\'{e} in Spring 2018.
 We thank IHP for their hospitality.
-The first author also thanks Tom Scanlon for suggesting the work of M. Laurent \cite{MLaur1,MLaur2}.
+We also thank Tom Scanlon for suggesting the work of M. Laurent, and the anonymous referee for valuable revisions and suggestions.
+The second author was partially supported by NSF grant DMS-1308546.